alecheckert/idrScan/README.rst

 ======================================================================================================
-idrScan: a Python utility for calculating and comparing intrinsic disorder scores for individual exons.
+idrScan: a Python utility for calculating and comparing intrinsic disorder scores for individual exons
 ======================================================================================================

 Motivation.